appaesk/MMGX-TDC/readme.md

 # MMGX: Multiple Molecular Graph eXplainable Discovery for TDC Benchmark
 This is the fork repository for MMGX for TDC benchmarking.

-Please kindly see main reporsitory of [MMGX](https://github.com/ohuelab/MMGX) for more detail
+Please kindly see main repository of [MMGX](https://github.com/ohuelab/MMGX) for more detail.

 ![graphical abstract](https://github.com/ohuelab/mmgx/blob/main/blob/graphicalabstract.png?raw=true)